faniimokun/nairocare.com/README.md

     cd into the project folder nairocare.com from the current directory like this :cd nairocare.com Then open index.html file with any browser to view the work done and you can go ahead edit and contribute as reqired.
 NOTE to contribute see ```How to Contribute to this Projects```;

-## Team Nairo Executives:
+## Team Nairobi Executives:
-1. name position
+1. Ghubname position
-2. name position
+2. Ghubname position
-3. name position
+3. Ghubname position
 4. name position
 5. name position
 6. name position